Tag Archive for: Pet Proofing

 Invisible vs. Physical Cat Fencing: Which Is Right for Your Garden?

 Choosing the right cat fencing often feels like a trade-off between the look of your garden and the safety of your pet.
 Physical barriers, such as mesh overhangs or rollers, create a visible boundary that can sometimes feel restrictive or unsightly.
 They require you to alter the height of your walls or add brackets that jut into your garden space.
-In contrast, an invisible system uses a buried wire to create a digital boundary, preserving your views and the natural aesthetic of your landscaping.
+In contrast, an invisible fence for cats uses a buried wire to create a digital boundary, preserving your views and the natural aesthetic of your landscaping.
 It’s a solution that offers protection without turning your outdoor sanctuary into a caged environment.

 Reliability is the primary concern for any protective owner.
 While a physical fence can be scaled by a determined cat if they find a foothold, a hidden fence uses an FM Safelink digital signal that a cat cannot simply leap over.
 A University of Lincoln study found that these electronic systems don’t negatively impact a cat’s long-term welfare and are highly effective at keeping them within a designated area.
 The system provides a consistent 360-degree protection zone that doesn’t rely on the physical integrity of a net or wire mesh, which can develop holes or weak spots over time.